HelpViewer/helpAuthorsGuide/en/README.md

 - Internal indexes and metadata structures,
 - Notable HelpViewer and its processes specifics,
 - Integration scenarios between your application and help file
-- HelpViewer GitHub overview and versioning description,
-- How to extend HelpViewer itself